donotabide/NLPemo/README.md

 ### Emotional Tag’s
 1) Happiness 2) Sadness 3) Fear/Surprise 4) Anger/Disgust
 ### Gathering Data
-Entries from Students about their current “status” on NYU Secrets and other colleges Secret pages - A Facebook page that posts thoughts from anonymous university students
+Entries from Students about their current “status” on NYU Secrets and other colleges Secret pages - A Facebook page that posts thoughts from anonymous university students.
 These entries are used to create our emotional word bank.
-Key words from each entry are manually selected and emotional tags assigned
+Key words from each entry are manually selected and emotional tags assigned.
-Words are selected manually due to the use of “slang” in common speech e.g “Going nuts” Other potential data sources
+Words are selected manually due to the use of “slang” in common speech e.g “Going nuts”

+### Other potential data sources
-Extract - Twitter API and other web scraping API Potential Solutions
+Extract - Twitter API and other web scraping API
+### Potential Solutions
 Text.txt document containing a list of potential solutions each entry in a new line.
 Each potential solution has emotional weights attached.
 E.g Slow down your breathing and read a book \t happiness 0 sadness 30 fear/surprise 70 anger/disgust 0
 Potential solutions taken from the comments section of the facebook posts.
 We also aim to create our own potential solutions.

 ## Data Sources:
+.
 “Secrets” pages on Twitter and Facebook
+..
 Entries as paragraph problem
-Comments as possible solutions
+..
+Use comments as possible solutions
+.
 Medical Subject Headings thesaurus (MeSH) to promote sentiment analysis of whether the entry is emotional or not

 ## Input and Output Data Format
 ### Input